Old New Year: Wales

-Even before the Calendar (New Style) Act 1750 legally adopted it as such in England and Wales, most communities in Wales had long considered the 1st of January to be "Dydd Calan" (New Year’s Day).
+Even before the Calendar (New Style) Act 1750 legally adopted it as such in England and Wales, most communities in Wales had long considered 1 January to be "Dydd Calan" (New Year’s Day).
 As such the disorder that occurred in England was not as prominent in Wales and the traditional New Year, known as "Hen Galan" (Old New Year) was allowed to continue as an informal holiday.
 Today, Hen Galan celebrations include the Mari Llwyd, the making of apple charms named "perllan" and the collecting of "calennig", with the most well known Hen Galan celebrations held at Cowbridge, Aberystwyth and most notably in Cwm Gwaun.

-In the Cwm Gwaun, the collecting of calennig is a major part of the celebrations.
+In the Cwm Gwaun in Pembrokeshire, the collecting of calennig is a major part of the celebrations.
 Local children are absented from primary school to travel from house to house singing traditional Welsh language songs.
 In return, the householders would originally give the children food to help through the winter months but in recent years the children are given sweets and money.
 Residents who did not welcome and reward the visitors were thought to get a "llond y tŷ o fwg" (a house full of smoke), meaning a year of bad luck.
 Festivities are also held the night before Hen Galan, with the Grade II-listed Dyffryn Arms (known locally as Bessie's) a centre for local celebrations.

 Other countries

-The tradition of the Old New Year has been kept in Palestine, Jordan, Armenia, Belarus, Uzbekistan, Bosnia and Herzegovina (mainly among Serbs), Georgia, Azerbaijan, Kazakhstan, Montenegro, Moldova, Ukraine (Malanka) and Switzerland (as alter Silvester).
+The tradition of the Old New Year has been kept in Palestine, Jordan, Armenia, Belarus, Uzbekistan, Bosnia and Herzegovina (mainly among Serbs), Georgia, Azerbaijan, Kazakhstan, Montenegro, Ukraine (Malanka) and Switzerland (as alter Silvester).

 The Berbers of North Africa (from Morocco to Libya) traditionally celebrate the New Year on the "Berber calendar", which is very close to the Julian calendar.
-Because of certain calendar errors, the "Berber New Year" is celebrated in some areas on the 12th, rather than 14th, of January.
+Because of certain calendar errors, the "Berber New Year" is celebrated in some areas on 12, rather than 14, January.

 The same day is celebrated in Tamil-speaking lands as Thai Pongal, when the sun ends its southward journey and starts moving northward.